Anthony Russell: Triple killer given whole-life prison sentence

 "I have no doubt that this is a case which falls fairly and squarely within the description," he said.

-"Each of the three murders were the result of "a separate and murderous act which was sustained and brutal."
+"Each [of the deaths] was the result of a separate murderous act which was sustained and brutal."

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk